Jana-Z/sentiments_in_german_political_speeches/README.md

 ### `plot_mean_per_year()`
 plots a line plot for one emotion in the dataset.
 The data before 2000 varys a lot, which could be due to the smaller datasize.

-Example 1: Liebe / Love:
+Example 1: Liebe / Love

 ![line plot](sentiments_in_political_speeches/plotting/plots_big/emotions/means/liebe_line.png)

-Example 2: Ekel / Disgust:
+Example 2: Ekel / Disgust

 ![line plot](sentiments_in_political_speeches/plotting/plots_big/emotions/means/ekel_line.png)

 Plots for all emotions can be found [here](https://github.com/Jana-Z/sentiments_in_german_political_speeches/tree/master/sentiments_in_political_speeches/plotting/plots_big/emotions/means)